danidiaz/moo-nad/README.md

         call logger "this is another message"

 I received [this answer](https://stackoverflow.com/a/61642757/1364288), which worked fine.
-The answer also included this comment:
+The answer also included the following comment:

 > Implementing variadics with type classes is generally frowned upon because of
 > how fragile they are, but it works well here because the RIO type provides a